SciPhi-AI/synthesizer/README.md

 With SciPhi, users can:

+- **Retriever-Augmented Generation (RAG) on Demand**: Built-in RAG Provider Interface to anchor generated data to real-world sources.
+   - _Coming Soon_ - End-to-end cloud and local RAG knowledge enginge API for seamless use.
-- **Customize Data Creation**: Generate datasets via LLMs that are tailored to your needs.
+- **Customize Data Creation**: Generate datasets via LLMs that are tailored to your needs, for LLM training, RAG, and more.
-- **Integrate Retriever-Augmented Generation (RAG)**: Utilize the built-in RAG Provider API to anchor generated data to real-world sources.
-Plus, take advantage of the evaluation harness to refine your RAG processes.
-- **Generate Textbooks**: Use the dedicated module to produce RAG-enhanced synthetic textbooks directly from a provided table of contents.
+   - _Included Example_ - A dedicated textbook module which writes RAG-enhanced textbooks directly from a provided table of contents.

 ---